 - The USPSTF recommends against the routine use of medications, such as tamoxifen or raloxifene, for risk reduction of primary breast cancer in women who are not at increased risk for breast cancer.

 Grade: D Recommendation.

 |Recommendation Statement (PDF File, 294 KB; PDF Help)||Clinical Summary (PDF File, 65 KB; PDF Help)|

 |Consumer Fact Sheet (PDF File, 123 KB; PDF Help)|

 |Evidence Report (PDF File, 225 KB; PDF Help)||Comparative Effectiveness Review (PDF File, 4.5 MB; PDF Help)|

-Chemoprevention of Breast Cancer, Topic Page.
+Medications for Risk Reduction of Primary Breast Cancer in Women, Topic Page.
 U.S. Preventive Services Task Force. http://www.uspreventiveservicestaskforce.org/uspstf/uspsbrpv.htm